robocorp/actions-cookbook/README.md

 1. **Fork the Repository**: Start by creating your own fork.
 This is your canvas.
 2. **Create Magic**: Build your AI action.
 Whether it's a simple script or a complex algorithm, if it's innovative, it belongs here.
-3. **Follow the Guidelines**: Check out our [contribution guidelines]() to ensure your contribution is in line with our standards.
-4. **Submit a Pull Request**: Done with your masterpiece?
+3. **Submit a Pull Request**: Done with your masterpiece?
 Send us a PR, and let's review it together.

 Don't worry about the size or scope of your contribution.
 Every bit adds value!